Evaluating Sample Utility for Efficient Data Selection by Mimicking Model Weights: Introduction

-We introduce the \textbf{\emph{Mimic Score}}, a new data-quality metric that quantifies each training sample’s contribution to effective weight updates.
+We introduce the \textbf{\emph{Mimic Score}}, a simple data-quality metric that quantifies each training sample's contribution to effective weight updates.
 We argue that samples whose gradients potentially pull the model in undesirable directions---and thus misguide weight updates---should be down‑weighted or discarded.
-To establish a desirable weight update, we leverage the direction pointing toward the weights of a pretrained reference model\footnote{ Note that our goal is to \emph{select high-quality data}, not to reproduce the reference model.
-While insight into reference model’s training data would be valuable, we assume it is inaccessible---a common situation with many modern open‑source models. }, located in a more optimal part of the weight space, as \emph{our proxy}.
-The mimic score is computed for each sample by measuring the alignment between its negative gradient and the direction induced by this reference model.
-A high alignment score indicates a sample can steer the model toward this preferred region, while a low one would divert the model.
+To establish a desirable weight update, we leverage high-quality artifacts currently public: \emph{pre-trained weights}, located in a more optimal part of the weight space, as \emph{our proxy}.
+The mimic score is computed for each sample by measuring the alignment between its negative gradient and a direction pointing to this reference model.
+A high alignment score indicates a sample can steer the model toward this preferred region; a low one diverts it.

-Using model weights to evaluate sample utility offers multiple practical benefits.
-First, the growing supply of well-trained models makes this approach more accessible than ever.
-Second, unlike methods that derive selection guides using the gradients on noise-free validation datasets~\cite{wang2024greats, xia2024less, wu2024icons}, mimic score \emph{avoids extra validation computations, bypassing the difficulties of curating such dataset and ensuring its quality}.
-Finally, many reference model-based techniques compute excess loss through additional full inference~\cite{mindermann2022prioritized, lin2024rho}.
-Our mechanism instead is a much simpler operation based on the discrepancy of model weights, which \emph{can substantially reduce compute overheads}.
+Using weight-space geometry to evaluate sample utility offers multiple benefits. \textbf{First}, the prevailing \textbf{\emph{access asymmetry}} in the modern AI landscape makes this approach more practical than ever: general-purpose well-trained models are increasingly released to the public, but the carefully curated datasets used to produce them remain proprietary. \textbf{Second}, unlike methods that rely on gradients computed over a clean validation split~\cite{wang2024greats, xia2024less, wu2024icons}, mimic score \textbf{\emph{avoids extra validation computations, bypassing the difficulties of curating such datasets and ensuring its quality}}. \textbf{Third}, many reference model-based techniques compute loss difference through additional model inference~\cite{mindermann2022prioritized, lin2024rho}.
+Our mechanism instead is a much simpler operation based on the discrepancy of model weights, which \textbf{\emph{substantially reduces compute overheads}}.